parse-community/Governance/README.md

 Seeking approval after making a contribution is known as a commit-then-review process.
 It is more efficient to allow trusted people to make direct contributions, as the majority of those contributions will be accepted by the project.

-It is important to recognise that commitership is a privilege, not a right.
+It is important to recognize that committership is a privilege, not a right.
 That privilege must be earned and once earned it can be removed by the PMC (see next section) in extreme circumstances.

 A committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a member of the PMC.
 This role is described below.